Living With a Spinal Cord Injury (cont.)

 IN THIS ARTICLE

 A person with a potential SCI is taken to an emergency department and then to an intensive care unit.
-Initial management of the injury includes stabilizing blood pressure and lung function as well as the spine, to prevent further damage.
-Because a spinal cord injury is often caused by a serious accident, treatment for other injuries is often needed.
-Immediately after an SCI, treatment decisions are made quickly by the doctor because of the seriousness of the injury.
+The first priority is stabilizing blood pressure and lung function, as well as the spine, to prevent further damage.
+When a spinal cord injury is caused by a serious accident, treatment for other injuries is often needed.

 Classifying a spinal cord injury

-An SCI can be classified based on function (how much feeling and movement you have) or on where the damage occurred.
+An SCI can be classified based on how much feeling and movement you have or where the damage occurred.
 When a nerve in the spinal cord is injured, the nerve location and number are often used to describe how much damage there is.

 People with SCIs often use a segment of the spine to talk about their functional level.
 (Your functional level is how much of your body you can move and feel.)
 For example, you might describe yourself as a "C7."